alban-read/Scheme-Windows-Workspace/App/docs/implementation.md

 When doing that you can use Scheme either as a way of automating C++ functions; or you can regard the C++ app as a number of functions that act as extensions  to Scheme.

-A program is either a Script in Scheme or a C++ application with Scheme scripting.
+A program is either a Script in Scheme or a C++ application with Scheme scripting; either view works.

 ##### Composition of the app

 This App uses Win32cpp a Win32 library (it is 64 bit; the 32 is the name of the Windows API); this App includes only view related things; like the scintilla text editor; the GDI+ graphics pane; and the windows browser pane.

+Chez Scheme designed for the terminal; is composed of an application; a shared library kernel; and boot files (containing compiled scheme code and data.)

+This application replaces the windows console exe; with a windows GUI exe; keeping the shared library kernel and boot files; to run the Scheme compiling interpreter.

+Some challenges are that the kernel and boot file code; still think they are running in a terminal; so various streams need to be redirected; keyboard interrupts are awkward; interactive debugger and expeditor are not supported (yet) and so on.

 ##### binding to engine